 Virgin Galactic edges to goal of launching space tourism

-A purpose-built aircraft serves as a launch platform, carrying the spacecraft to an altitude of 50,000 feet before releasing it, at which point a rocket engine burn boosts it to three-and-a-half times the speed of sound and an altitude upwards of 60 miles, in a ballistic trajectory out of the Earth’s atmosphere.
+A purpose-built aircraft serves as a launch platform, carrying the spacecraft to an altitude of 50,000 feet before releasing it, at which point a rocket engine burn boosts it to three-and-a-half times the speed of sound and an altitude upwards of 60 miles, in a ballistic trajectory that takes it out of the Earth’s atmosphere.

-Several minutes of suborbital flight will give space tourists the opportunity to leave their seats and experience weightlessness, as well as revel in the sensational views of Earth and infinity though twelve large circular cabin windows.
-Then, once more seated and strapped-in safely, they will feel the heavy burden of gravity as the spaceship decelerates down through the atmosphere and glides to a landing.
+Several minutes of suborbital flight will give space tourists the opportunity to unbuckle their safety-harnesses, leave their seats and experience weightlessness, as well as revel in the sensational views of Earth and infinity though twelve large circular cabin windows.
+Then, once more seated and strapped-in safely, they will feel the heavy burden of gravity as the spaceship decelerates on its plunge down through the atmosphere and glides to an unpowered landing.